Ertel, a Democrat, was the representative for Pennsylvania's 17th congressional district from 1977 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ertel is shown as a purple triangle. (analysis methodology)
+Ertel is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Ertel sponsored bills primarily in these issue areas:

 Government Operations and Politics (24%) International Affairs (19%) Economics and Public Finance (12%) Energy (12%) Emergency Management (10%) Science, Technology, Communications (10%) Taxation (10%) Law (5%)

 Some of Ertel’s most recently sponsored bills include...

 - H.R.
 7264 (97th): A bill to amend the Natural Gas Policy Act of 1978 to ...

 - H.J.Res.
 534 (97th): A joint resolution proposing an amendment to the Constitution of the United ...